swyam/TEXTGAT/README.md

 # TEXTGAT
-Processing code is taken from yao's implementation,
+Processing code is taken from Yao's implementation,

 GCN is taken from Kipf implementation.